Which is Better for Me? A Letter of Credit or Cash Against Documents?

 For the Buyer:

-- Helps ensure the buyer/importer receives exactly what was ordered before making payment
+- It helps ensure the buyer/importer receives the goods before making the payment

 - Does not tie up minimal working capital